radiolondra/ServiceWorker-Highlander-DNA/README.md

 #### WebSocket Test

-A WebSocket client was added to demonstrate how communications with the remote/local web socket server remains active forever thanks to **Highlander**.
+A simple WebSocket client was added to demonstrate how communications with the remote/local (echo) web socket server remains active forever thanks to **Highlander**.
+The included WebSocket Test client simply sends a message to a connected server every 30 seconds.
+The server simply echoes the received message back to all the connected clients (broadcast).

 You can use 2 different websocket servers, and the choice has to be done in the extension's code: